Debate flares over legal protections as businesses open up

 Gov. Greg Abbott, a Republican, on Monday outlined a plan to allow the state’s restaurants, retailers, movie theaters and malls to start letting customers trickle into their establishments starting Friday.
 He didn’t address whether employees might lose their jobs if they didn’t return to work, but said he understands the concerns and that no worker or business is required to return to work.

-“If you want to stay at home, continue to stay at home.
-If you are involved in a business, there’s no requirement that you open that business,” Abbott said.
-“You have every right to choose your own pathway in life and you have ultimate control over your own personal safety.”
+“You have every right to choose your own pathway in life and you have ultimate control over your own personal safety,” Abbott said.

-Tennessee’s Labor Commissioner Jeff McCord acknowledged the stickiness of the situation when he said Tuesday that worrying about going back to work isn’t enough to qualify for unemployment.
-He also acknowledged that people who are “immune compromised” require case-by-case decisions.

 The recent suggestion by an Oklahoma official that the state might ask the federal government to stop the $600-a-week federal government payments to unemployed people raised eyebrows, but the state’s Department of Commerce spokeswoman Leslie Blair said in a statement Wednesday there is no plan to stop those federal payments.